lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ##### Backup of listens

-If you wish to save listens locally, in addition to have them sent to ListenBrainz.
+Save listen locally before it is sent to ListenBrainz.
 To configure backups, first select the path where the backups should be created.
 Then enable backups in user settings for each user you wish to create backups for.

 If the path is not set, backups will **NOT* be created, even if there are users with backups enabled.
 The backup file structure is: `<configured_path>/<listenbrainz_username>/yyyy-MM-dd.json` - each user has its own directory and each day a new backup file is created.
 Currently, the JSON format should be the same or similar to exported listens from ListenBrainz.

 ##### Allowed libraries for listen submission